ngamsomset/coffeeproject/README.md

   if you want to use those, you need to turn that component into client component by add `use client` at the TOP of the file.

 - this project use tailwind.
+- if you have asset like images, it goes in `/public`.

 ## backend